-As we begin our 2015-2016 school year at Bishop Alemany High School, we do so with expectation and excitement.
-With new programs in engineering and other honors courses, we are expanding our academic offerings for all of our students.
-Our AP program continues to be the most accomplished in the area.
-Bishop Alemany High School, with its impressive student body and dedicated faculty and staff is poised to accomplish new horizons in education and athletics.
-Our unique and beautiful campus, so beautiful and conducive to learning, is growing as well with a new engineering lab and other areas of growth.
+As we begin our 2019-2020 school year here at Bishop Alemany High School, we do so with expectation and excitement.

+Bishop Alemany has unique and inspiring opportunities for every one of our students.
+We are exploring new avenues in both athletics and academics that will enrich students in mind, spirit and body.
+Our unique and beautiful campus, so conducive to learning, is growing as well, with a new engineering lab, a Learning Center building under development, a new state-of-the-art dance studio and other new course offerings.
+2019-2020 is shaping up to be a very promising year.

 Our skilled teachers, coaches and staff are dedicated to a strong Catholic identity, high academic standards, formidable athletic program, strong drama, art, music and technology programs and, of course, an engaged parent community.
-All of this and more have created an atmosphere where every student is supported spiritually, physically, academically, creatively, and emotionally.
+All of this and more has created an atmosphere where every student is supported spiritually, physically, academically, creatively, and emotionally.

-As Principal, it is my intention to work with our entire school community to build upon this tradition of excellence and, with your help, continue to establish Bishop Alemany High School as the absolute best possible place for our children to learn and grow as they prepare for a promising adulthood outside our school gates.
+As principal, it is my intention to continue working with our entire school community to build upon this tradition of excellence and, with your help, continue to establish Bishop Alemany High School as the absolute best possible place for our children to learn and grow as they prepare for a promising adulthood outside our school gates.